collective/collective.upload/README.rst

 .. figure:: https://raw.githubusercontent.com/collective/collective.upload/master/docs/modal.png
     :align: center
-    :height: 620px
+    :height: 768px
-    :width: 768px
+    :width: 1024px

     The upload widget in a modal window.

-Select as many files as you want to upload using by the 'Add files or images…' button or the drag and drop feature (you can even do the later among diferent browser windows).
+Select as many files as you want to upload using by the 'Add files…' button or the drag and drop feature (you can even do the later among diferent browser windows).
 A preview of all images will be shown.
 You can set the title, description and rights for any file or image in advance.